KlugeNico/SimpleECS/googletest-release-1.8.1/googlemock/docs/CookBook.md

 This makes `my_mock.IsDirty()` return `true` before `my_mock.Flush()` is called and return `false` afterwards.

-If the behavior change is more complex, you can store the effects in a variable and make a mock method get its return value from that variable:
+If the behavior change is more complex, you can storeValue the effects in a variable and make a mock method get its return value from that variable:

 ```
 using ::testing::_;